 What Property is Taxable?

-All individuals owning or holding household furnishings and effects not located at their domicile on January 1 must file a Form of List (State Tax Form 2HF) itemizing these furnishings and effects.
+All individuals owning or holding household furnishings or effects not located at their domicile on January 1 must file a Form of List (State Form 2HF) each year itemizing these effects and furnishings.

 What Property is Exempt?

 Tools employed by a plumber, carpenter, auto technician and other trade professionals are exempt from personal property tax.
 In legal terms, this exemption covers “tools of trade” of a “mechanic” (e.g., small tools that can fit in a tool box).
 Boats, fishing gear and nets - up to $10,000 in value – owned and used in a commercial fishing business are exempt.

 Tools of other professionals not listed in the above paragraph are considered taxable.
 These include dentist’s drills and x-ray machines.
 Computers are also subject to the personal property tax, but in cases where they are utilized by a corporation for internal purposes only (e.g. for such functions as internal accounting or administrative operations), computers are not subject to taxation.